JAIDE/jaide-s3/README.md

 Integrating into your code
 --------------------------

-* Check out the provided test classes for information on how to use this library.
+* You will need Java 6 and Maven 3 to build the code
-* Choose one of the above two methods.
+* Choose one of the above two methods to use this library
+* Build your code with Maven
+* You will see that two tests will fail - they fail because you didn't provide your S3 access credentials
+* Put them where the two tests, at the top of the files, tell you to put them
+* Build again, this time things should be fine
-* Build your code with Maven and put the resulting .JAR file into your application's library folder.
+* Put the resulting .jar file into your application's library folder